 The quilts are approximately 50″ x 70″ or 60″ square and made out of bright, happy colors.
 They don’t have to be pink – in fact, it’s better if they are not.
 One dear lady even hope for a Detroit Tigers quilt!
 Donations are always welcomed – especially yardage for backings for the quilts.
 There is also a need for members to quilt, bind, and make kits.
 There’s a spot for everyone!

 The Guild recently received the following letter from a nurse in the Clinic:

 I don’t know where to begin to thank you, for all the hard work put into the beautiful quilts, you’ve donated to the North Ottawa Breast Clinic, over the years.
 Our patients can be touched beyond what mere words can convey, when receiving one.
 I’ve had many patients who have been stoic during the conversations with them, regarding the results of their positive pathology reports and probable course of treatment, to have them brought to tears when offering them a quilt.
 They all comment on how thoughtful and kind it is, for group to make them.
 So thank you, to each one of you who are involved with the quilts, from the bottom of our hearts, and those of our patients.

 Habitat for Humanity Quilts – Guild members make sure that families moving into our local Habitat for Humanity homes are welcomed with a beautiful, hand-made family-size quilt.
 This quilt is presented when the house is given to the family who helped build it.
-This program is currently on hold due to the Covid-19 shut-down.

 These Community Outreach Program projects are sustained by the participation of many Guild members.
 Typically more than half of the members in the guild participate in this Outreach program.
 There are six committee members who cut fabric and package kits, recently as many as 148 quilt kits.
 At least six members volunteer for long-arm quilting; other members bind quilts and wash them.